-- OAD 100-Keyboarding for the Computer 1 Credit A software-based computer course designed for individuals with no prior keyboarding experience; develops touch mastery needed for information input; emphasis is on speed and accuracy.
-A pass-fail grading system will be used with 25 words a minute required.
+- OAD 100-Keyboarding.
+1 Credit A software-based computer course designed for individuals with no prior keyboarding experience; develops touch mastery needed for information input; emphasis is on speed and accuracy.
+A speed of 25 words a minute is required.
 Note: This course will not be accepted as part of the Office Administration degree.
-F, Sp, Su - OAD 101-Keyboarding and Formatting3 Credits Students will use computers and keyboarding software to develop proper techniques of touch keyboarding and will be introduced to basic formatting techniques using MSWord 2002 software.
+F, Sp, Su - OAD 101-Keyboarding and Formatting......3 Credits Students will use Keyboarding Pro software to develop proper techniques of touch keyboarding and will be introduced to basic formatting techniques using MSWord software.
 Speed, accuracy and control are emphasized in developing touch mastery for alphabetic, numeric and symbol information input.
-F, Sp - OAD 102-Document Processing3 Credits This course covers the intermediate principles and techniques of document processing using computers and MSWord 2002 software.
-Emphasis in placed upon planning and organizing a range of business communications and upon meeting production standards essential to the operation of modern offices.
-(Prerequisite: OAD 101) F, Sp - OAD 105-Business Communications3 Credits This course focuses on the fundamentals of English-parts of speech, word usage, punctuation, capitalization, abbreviations, numbers, spelling, proofreading, and editing.
+F, Sp - OAD 102-MSWord/Document Processing ......3 Credits This course covers the intermediate principles and techniques of document processing using computers and MSWord software.
+Emphasis is placed upon planning and organizing a range of business communications and upon meeting production standards essential to the operation of modern offices.
+(Prerequisite: OAD 101) F, Sp - OAD 105-Business Communications......3 Credits This course focuses on the fundamentals of English-parts of speech, word usage, punctuation, capitalization, abbreviations, numbers, spelling, proofreading, and editing.
 Marketing portfolio preparation, composing different types of business correspondence, and presenting information are emphasized.
+F

-F - OAD 201-Administrative Office Management3 Credits This course is an integration of in-depth discussion and practical applications of administrative support systems and procedures for the office professional in making contributions to the managerial functions of the electronic office.
-Sp - OAD 203-Business Writing3 Credits This course is a study of the principles of business communications and skills necessary to communicate effectively in the complex and ever-changing contemporary business environment; emphasis is placed on the mechanics of writing letters, memoranda, reports, executive summaries, proposals, and other correspondence; a secondary emphasis is on oral presentations, listening, nonverbal and international communications.
-(Pre- or corequisites: ENGL 1010 or OAD 105) Sp - OAD 204-Information and Document Control3 Credits This course covers the flow of paper and electronic documents through the information processing cycle, from creation to distribution, retention and destruction.
+OAD 204-Information and Document Control ......3 Credits This course covers the flow of paper and electronic documents through the information processing cycle, from creation to distribution, retention and destruction.
 The Internet and MSWord will be used for gathering information and creating documents.
 MSAccess will be used for records management projects.
 Study will include records inventory, retention and destruction schedules, security tactics and disaster recovery plans.
-(Prerequisite: OAD 101) Sp - OAD 205-Integrated Applications3 Credits Computers and Microsoft XP software are used in this course that emphasizes productivity and mastery of integrating MSWord, Excel, PowerPoint and Access.
-Simulated office situations and a variety of activities are included.
-(Prerequisite: OAD 102) F, Sp - OAD 211-215-Seminar in Office Administration1-3 Credits An updating or analysis of a particular topic, concern, or problem in office administration.
-May include courses in preparation for the CPS exam and/or recertification. - OAD 250-Work Experience (Office Central)3 Credits Practical application of office skills is achieved through serving in each of the positions in the model office under the supervision of the instructor.
+(Prerequisite: OAD 101) Sp

+- OAD 205-Integrated MSOffice Applications ......3 Credits Microsoft Office software is used to emphasize productivity and mastery of integrating the applications in the MS Office Suite (Word, Excel, PowerPoint, Access, Publisher, and Front Page).
+Desktop publishing, desktop information management, and basic web design are included along with voice and handwriting input.
+Simulated office situations and a variety of activities are used.
+(Prerequisite: OAD 102) F, Sp - OAD 250-Work Experience (Office Central).....3 Credits Practical office skills are learned through serving in each of the positions in the model office under the supervision of the instructor.
 Projects from the college staff as well as local small businesses will be completed for actual work experience.
 (Prerequisite: OAD 101) F, Sp